NoBannerFlags/City-Growth-to-Size-Calculator/README.md

 # City-Growth-to-Size-Calculator

-A program designed to solve a math problem I found interesting.
-Read the readme for more information
+This is designed to solve the following problem:

+Country (name) has a growth rate of (growth rate)% per year The population is currently (population) and the land area is (land area) sq yards Assuming the growth rate continues and is exponential, how long until there will be one person for every sq yard of land?